Case Study: How The Home Depot Upskilled Accessibility on Their UX Team

 Results

 “I think this is something that the entire team should be aware of.
-It’s great to have a few people educated on Accessibility, but ensuring everyone is learning the same material from the same source ensures alignment.”, stated Aric Nelson, a UX designer working with Home Depot on pricing and data visualization.
+It’s great to have a few people educated on Accessibility, but ensuring everyone is learning the same material from the same source ensures alignment.”, stated Aric Nelson, a UX designer working with The Home Depot on pricing and data visualization.

 I think this is something that the entire team should be aware of.
-It’s great to have a few people educated on Accessibility, but ensuring everyone is learning the same material from the same source ensures alignment. — Aric Nelson, UX designer at Home Depot
+It’s great to have a few people educated on Accessibility, but ensuring everyone is learning the same material from the same source ensures alignment. — Aric Nelson, UX designer at The Home Depot

 Largely across the board, participants largely echoed this sentiment, finding value in the learning materials, and also noted that taking the course with other team members enhanced their experience overall.